Davaeth/Tower-Defense/README.md

 # Tower-Defense
-This is my second project creating with Brackeys tutorials.
-(I'm trying to add some thing for my own, just not to copy and paste the code)
-About language: Anything is creating in C#.
+This is my second project created according to Brackeys tutorials.
+I am trying to do my own things there and not to copy and paste the code.
+About the language: Everything is created in C#